ApacheThunder/ExpandTheGungeon/Readme.md

  * Two new DD20 modifiers.
 "Apache Thunder's Revenge".
 A custom modifier that has most of the Chaos mode mayhem from ChaosGlitchMod!.
 The second modifier is "Triple Trouble.
 A modifier for the Trigger Twins boss.
 As you can guess a third trigger twin will spawn.

 13. Custom items!:
  * "Baby Good Hammer".
-An active item that summons a Dead Blow Forge Hammer to do your bidding!
+An active item companion that summons a Dead Blow Forge Hammer to do your bidding!
 Thanks to Retrash for providing the item sprite.
  * "Corruption Bomb".
-A power bomb that corrupts the reality around you.
+A powerful bomb that corrupts the reality around you.
 Corrupted enemies can no longer attack.
 May have suprising effects on other objects.
 Test it out on things if you dare!
  * "Table Tech Assassin".
-Tables flipped by enmies are betrayed by their tables.
+Tables flipped by enemies are betrayed by their tables.
 Tabled flipped by enemies explode.
  * "Corrupted Junk".
 Junk warped by corruption.
 May grant player an obscene amount of a random consumable.
-It may also have other unexpected effects.
  * "Cronenberg Bullets".
 Bullets that have a chance to transmorgify enemies into a horrible cronenberg abomination.
 Sprite work courtasy of Neighborino!

 14. Certain NPCs and objects and even a copy of the player can appear as enemies on glitch floors.